sanyagup/GPT2-Chatbot/README.md

 # Fine-Tuned GPT-2 for Medical and Conversational Data

 This repository contains code for fine-tuning the GPT-2 model on a combined dataset of conversational and medical text.
-The project was originally developed during my internship, where I worked on a GPT-2 based chatbot with a focus on medical applications. *Note: Due to privacy reasons, the original medical data is not included in this repository.*
+The project was originally developed during my internship, where I worked on a GPT-2-based chatbot with a focus on medical applications. *Note: Due to privacy reasons, the original medical data is not included in this repository.*

 ## Overview

-The goal of this project is to create a GPT-2 model that can generate coherent responses to prompts incorporating both general conversation and medical context.
+The goal of this project is to create a GPT-2 model that can generate coherent responses to prompts, incorporating both general conversation and medical context.
 Key features include:
 - **Fine-tuning GPT-2:** Utilizing Hugging Face's Transformers library.
 - **Data Labeling:** Preparing and labeling text data with custom tags.
 - **Response Generation:** A function to generate responses based on input prompts.